LLC Organizer Vs Member

 In most states, LLCs are required to appoint a registered agent.
 A registered agent is the person or company you elect to receive legal notices, such as service of process, on behalf of your LLC.
 Your registered agent needs a street address in the state where your LLC operates.
 An individual, such as a member of your LLC or an attorney, can act as your registered agent.
 You can also hire a company that offers registered agent service to take on these duties, like Northwest.

 Additionally, because your registered agent’s name and contact information must be included on your Articles of Organization, it’s no trouble to put their information instead of your own in the organizer section of your formation documents, as well.
 Basically, if your main objective with using a non-member LLC organizer is to protect your privacy by keeping your personal information off the public record, your registered agent is already perfectly positioned to help you accomplish this goal.
+However, it’s important to note that your registered agent can only be listed as LLC organizer if they file your Articles of Organization.

 Learn how to live privately with an LLC.